 Every time you see an ad from a company showing you a product you’ve already purchased, you know they aren’t using negative audiences to exclude you.
-Instead, what you should be getting is retargeting ads that have been designed to cross-sell your other products.
+Instead, what you should be getting are retargeting ads that have been designed to cross-sell your other products.

-Another point about segmentation, is Facebook custom audiences.
+Another point about segmentation is Facebook custom audiences.
 While this isn’t strictly speaking retargeting, it is a way to use audience segmentation to target groups.
 It gives you the option to upload an email list to Facebook.
 The platform will then check which of the emails listed have a specific Facebook profile.
 You won’t be given a list of individual names but you will be able to see what the match rate is.
 In the B2B world, the figures will be on the lower side, as most people don’t use their work email address to create a profile, but you’ll still get some hits.

 By combining these audiences with standard retargeting ads on Facebook, you’ll be showing a highly targeted group your ads.
 It may only be a small group (remember, you do need to hit a certain figure for it to work) but the potential to then convert is incredibly high.

-Another huge success factor when using retargeting as a B2B, is to think hard about the creative you are going to use – from the wording, to the imagery, landing pages and the offer itself.
+Another huge success factor when using retargeting as a B2B is to think hard about the creative you are going to use – from the wording to the imagery, landing pages and the offer itself.

-Selling a product directly is not how B2Bs operate, you need to get into educational mode with your ad campaigns.
+Selling a product directly is not how B2Bs operate, you need to get into an educational mode with your ad campaigns.
 Teach and pass on information, rather than try to sell.
 Also, nobody is going to be interested in how many awards you’ve got.
 If you advertise something like that, your conversion rates will be tiny, probably under <1%.

 If you have put together a really good whitepaper or ebook, which will be of value to the audience you want to target, then use that in your ads.
 With the right offer, packaged in the right way, your conversion rates could be upwards of 30%.